griffithlab/rnabio.org/_posts/0003-03-03-Differential_Expression-DESeq2.md

 # and designs with interactions, e.g., ~ genotype + treatment + genotype:treatment.
 dds <- DESeqDataSetFromMatrix(countData = htseqCounts, colData = metaData, design = ~Condition)

-# run the DE analysis on the "dds" object, note look at results for direction of log2 fold-change
+# run the DESeq2 analysis on the "dds" object
 dds <- DESeq(dds)

 # view the DE results
 results(dds)

 # shrink the log2 fold change estimates
 #   shrinkage of effect size (log fold change estimates) is useful for visualization and ranking of genes

 #   In simplistic terms, the goal of calculating "dispersion estimates" and "shrinkage" is also to account for the problem that
 #   genes with low mean counts across replicates tend of have higher variability than those with higher mean counts.
 #   Shrinkage attempts to correct for this.
 For a detailed discussion of shrinkage refer to the DESeq2 vignette

 # first get the name of the coefficient (log fold change) to shrink
 resultsNames(dds)

 # now apply the shrinkage approach
-resLFC <- lfcShrink(dds, coef="Condition_UHR_vs_HBR", type="apeglm")
+deGeneResult <- lfcShrink(dds, coef="Condition_UHR_vs_HBR", type="apeglm")

 # merge on gene names
-resLFC$ensemblID <- rownames(resLFC)
+deGeneResult$ensemblID <- rownames(deGeneResult)
-resLFC <- as.data.table(resLFC)
+deGeneResult <- as.data.table(deGeneResult)
-resLFC <- merge(resLFC, mapping, by='ensemblID', all.x=T)
+deGeneResult <- merge(deGeneResult, mapping, by='ensemblID', all.x=T)

 #contrast the values for a few genes before and after shrinkage
 results(dds)
-head(resLFC)
+head(deGeneResult)

 # merge the original raw count values onto this final dataframe to aid interpretation
 original_counts = as.data.frame(htseqCounts)
 original_counts[,"ensemblID"] = rownames(htseqCounts)
-resLFC_merged = merge(resLFC, original_counts, by='ensemblID', all.x=T)
+deGeneResult = merge(deGeneResult, original_counts, by='ensemblID', all.x=T)

-#view the final dataframe before saving it
+# view the final merged dataframe
-head(resLFC_merged)
+# based on the raw counts and fold change values what does a negative fold change mean with respect to our two conditions HBR and UHR?
+head(deGeneResult)

+# view the top genes according to adjusted p-value
+deGeneResult[order(deGeneResult$padj),]

+# view the top genes according to fold change
+deGeneResult[order(deGeneResult$log2FoldChange),]

+# determine the number of up/down significant genes at FDR = 0.05 significance level
+dim(deGeneResult) # number of genes tested
+dim(deGeneResult[deGeneResult$padj < 0.05]) #number of significant genes

+# order the DE results by adjusted p-value
+deGeneResultSorted = deGeneResult[order(deGeneResult$padj),]

+# create a filtered data frame the limits to only significantly DE genes
+deGeneResultSignificant = deGeneResultSorted[deGeneResultSorted$padj < 0.05]

+# save the final DE result (all genes)  to an output file
+fwrite(deGeneResultSorted, file='DE_all_genes_DESeq2.tsv', sep="\t")

-# save the final DE result to an output file
+# save the final DE result (significant genes only)  to an output file
-fwrite(resLFC, file='DE_genes_DESeq2.tsv', sep="\t")
+fwrite(deGeneResultSignificant, file='DE_sig_genes_DESeq2.tsv', sep="\t")

 #To exit R type the following
 quit(save="no")